CAE Listening

 I have to deal with everyone in the company to some extent.
 Everyone knows me and I believe it’s important to try to keep some harmony between my fellow workers.
 Being the first face they see, I try to be cheerful even if I’m not feeling on top form.
 [14] Think how easy it is to upset someone at home and then triple it: that’s how easy it is to upset someone at work.
 Upsetting your boss is the easiest thing to do.
 All you have to do is turn up and you are in their bad books.
 Keeping on the right side of them is simply a matter of anticipating their every whim and laughing at their pathetic jokes.
 People at the bottom are also easily upset.
 Helping them do their job is only going to be appreciated if you are the undisputed master of what they are trying to do.
 [19]

-You have to answer 2 questions for each monologue.
+You have to answer two questions for each monologue.
 The task is to determine the speaker’s profession (Task 1) and their expressed idea (Task 2).
 Note that there are extra options in each task so you won’t use all of them.

-Answer Keys:
+Part 4 Answer Keys:

 10 – F 15 – D